mnot/I-D/http-key/draft.md

 Caches can use this information as part of determining whether a stored response can be used to satisfy a given request.
-When a cache fully implements this mechanism, it MAY ignore the Vary response header field.
+When a cache fully understands the Key header field for a response, it MAY ignore that message's Vary response header field.

 Additionally, user agents can use this information to discover if additional request header fields might influence the resulting response.